SwissDataScienceCenter/renku/docs/admin/index.rst

 C. Deploying Renku
 ------------------

-1. (Optional step for standalone Gitlab)
+1. (Optional step for stand-alone Gitlab)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To be able to support notebooks in private projects we need to insert the gitlab sudo token as a secret so that docker can download the corresponding image from the registry.
+To be able to support notebooks in private projects we need to insert the gitlab admin token as a secret so that docker can download the corresponding private images from the registry.

 .. code-block:: bash